 I started with lots of sketches, eventually picking a few favourites to develop further.
 There was a lot of information I wanted to include and I had to decide how it was all going to fit around the illustrations and what the hierachy of each element would be in the overall piece.
 I had space for roughly 30-35 words in which to tell the story of the breed.
 My first breed in the series was the Portuguese Water Dog because I am the proud owner of one of these special dogs!

-Once the design was finalised it was time to draw each element in pen and ink.
-I sketched the lettering out with pencil until it worked in the available space and then used a fine-liner ink pen to make the final hand lettered piece.
-All the illustrations were drawn seperately, including the central banner.
-The final task was to develop a badge for the bottom of the dog tag to define the breed class - in this case a working dog.
+When creating breeds for this series, once the design is finalised, I draw each element in pen and ink.
+I sketch the lettering out with pencil until it works in the available space and then use a fine-liner ink pen to make the final hand lettered piece.
+All the illustrations are drawn seperately, including the central banner.
+The final task is to develop a badge for the bottom of the dog tag to define the breed class - in this case a working dog.

-The illustrations and lettering were then scanned into my computer.
-Vectors were created of the scan so each item can be moved and resized without losing quality.
-The layout for the final artwork was created digitally.
+The illustrations and lettering are then scanned into my computer.
+Vectors are created of the scan so each item can be moved and resized without losing quality.
+The layout for the final artwork is created digitally.

 There are now 27 breeds in the dog tag series.
 Breeds are classified into categories, for example gundogs, so I create a different badge for each of the classes.
 Sometimes I make up my own class, for example, the "Born to Perform" badge for the poodle instead of the rather uninspiringly named Utility Group!

 It takes 2-3 weeks to develop each new print.
 The first step is to research the breed history and character and decide what I want to say on the print.
 It has to be distilled down into approximately 8 words to sum up the breed personality round the edge of the print and 30-35 words to tell the story of the breed.
 I aim for a mix of history and quirky characteristics and pick each word carefully.
 I then decide on the illustrations based on the story I want to tell and sketch and ink the hand drawn lettering.